ahnpj/security-operations-workflows/network-monitoring-and-traffic-analysis/wireshark-traffic-analysis-and-session-reconstruction/workflow-execution.md

 - Dataset navigation: using packet numbers, search primitives, marking, and persistent comments to manage large captures.
 - Evidence extraction and integrity practices: exporting objects from traffic streams and validating artifacts with cryptographic hashes.
 - Precision filtering and conversation analysis: applying display filters, building logical expressions, isolating conversations, and reconstructing sessions with Follow Stream.

----

-## Suggested Workflow Title Options

-If a more “workflow-forward” title is desired while preserving scope, these alternatives fit the same content:

-- **Workflow Execution — Wireshark Packet Dissection, Navigation, and Session Reconstruction (HTTP/TCP)**
-- **Workflow Execution — PCAP Triage and Protocol Session Analysis Using Wireshark**
-- **Workflow Execution — Network Traffic Analysis with Wireshark: Dissection, Filtering, and Artifact Export**